delhi-egov/bpm-engine/README.md

 # bpm-engine
 The BPM engine would be used to execute all the processes deployed on it.

-# Downloads
+# Installation

 1. Download Activiti from http://activiti.org/download.html
-2. Install Tomcat server and MySQL server on your local machine
+2. Install Tomcat server, MySQL server, Maven and Postman client on your local machine
 3. Clone this repository

 # MySQL setup

 1. Create a new database by running command "create database activiti;" from within MySQL console
+2. Create a new database by running command "create database egov;" from within MySQL console

 # Activiti setup